 As a venture studio, we love to create new digital products that could transform the entire industry and market.
 But, building startups is not an easy and simple task.
-For quite some time now, we wanted to dive into and explain the whole M&M venture-building process to our employees, as well as give them a chance to try it out by themselves.
-That’s why we organized this event and guided them through all steps we take in the process of actually turning an idea into a successful product.
+For quite some time now, we wanted to dive into and explain the whole M&M venture building process to our employees, as well as give them a chance to try it out by themselves.
+That’s why we organized a venture building hackathon event and guided them through all steps we take in the process of actually turning an idea into a successful product.

 Prior to the Hackathon, we organized 2 internal workshops, designed to enable employees to dig deep into the venture-building process and enable their entrepreneurial spirit.

 Our co-founder and managing partner Jerolim, present the process and went through all of the steps of our PoC Checklist.

 Workshop #1: From “No Idea” to Product-Market Fit